wkrueger/redutser/README.md

 ## Known Caveats

   - When actions have no parameters, you will still be required to pass an empty object `{}` to the payload.
+  - This currently only bothers with "Level 0/plain/vanilla" actions.

 ## License